mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

     ![find nodes on the console by ID](node_by_id_console.png)

-    There is also the action *Go to node by ID* that can be found in the *Navigate* main menu.
+    The *Navigate* main menu also contains an action *Go to node by ID*.

-!!! question "Can I cast concept objects to super concept objects?"
+!!! question "Can I cast concept objects to super-concept objects?"

     > I have the following successful boolean check: `someConcept.isSubConceptOf(MySuperConcept)`
-    > But if I put this code below, it fails with an exception that the cast cannot be performed: `((concept<MySuperConcept>) someConcept)`
+    > But if I put this code below, it fails with an exception that it cannot perform the cast: `((concept<MySuperConcept>) someConcept)`
     > The type of the expression someConcept is `concept<>.`

-    There is a [special cast](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590301%28jetbrains.mps.lang.smodel.structure%29%2F1761385620274348152) for that.
+    There is a [cast](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590301%28jetbrains.mps.lang.smodel.structure%29%2F1761385620274348152) for that.
 For example:
     ```java
     concept<> cls = node/AbstractMethodError/.concept;
     #print cls:BaseConcept.getLanguage().getQualifiedName();